 Online poker had simply become a giant industry - and the three aforementioned properties were raking in millions.
 This would all come to a crash on April 15, 2011 - a day Infamously called "Black Friday" for the online poker world.
 Releasing a 52-page indictment, the US DOJ had unveiled an indictment and civil complaint against Poker Stars, Full Tilt and Absolute Poker - all of whose US-facing domains were shut down sans a large logo of the FBI.
 Seizures of 75 bank accounts and multiple arrests later, the biggest players in the online gambling industry were to be no more in the US.

 However, later that same year, the US DOJ would reverse its initial opposition to online gambling, by clarifying that the 1961 Wire Act could only legally apply to sports betting.
 As the UIGEA was contingent upon enforcement of the Wire Act, this ruling - in effect - would make the online processing of transactions other than sports wagers fair game.
 Soon after, several states introduced bills to regulate online gambling.
-Poker Stars even managed to get a foot in the door of New Jersey, which became the second state in the US (after Delaware) to regulate online gambling in the US...on a state level.
+Poker Stars even managed to get a foot in the door of New Jersey, which became the second state in the US (after Delaware) to regulate internet gambling in the US...on a state level.
 In May 2019, the US Supreme Court overturned a ruling that banned sports betting in the United States on a federal level.
 This effectively paved the way for legal online sports betting in the USA.

 Additional states like Pennsylvania, New York, West Virginia and Delaware have recently passed bills to regulate Internet gambling sites to people located within their state.
 Several other states are on the cusp of passing their own proper legislature.

 US Online Gambling Timeline @ the Free Encyclopedia